Group actions with commensurated subsets, wallings and cubings: Commensurating actions and other properties

+(Here $G$ is viewed as a $G$-set under left multiplication.)
 If the commensurated subset $A\subset X$ and the walling $\mathcal{W}$ correspond to each other under this bijection, then the pseudo-distances $d_A$ and $d_\mathcal{W}$ are equal. \end{prop} \begin{proof} These maps are reciprocal, defining an even larger bijection between subsets of $X$ and $G$-equivariant maps $X\to 2^G$.
 Given corresponding $A\subset X$ and the $G$-equivariant mapping $\mathcal{W}:X\to 2^G$, a straightforward verification shows that $A$ is commensurated if and only if $\mathcal{W}$ is a walling, also showing the last statement. \end{proof}